AmdaU/meeseeks-box/README.md

 # Meeseeks Box:
-### An interface allowing you to communicate with different large languages models easily and allowing them to communicate with one another
+An interface allowing you to communicate with different large languages models easily and allowing them to communicate with one another.

+To interact with chat-gtp in the usual chat mode (plus some local commands) run

+`gpt-ping -h`

 #### Todo:
 - [ ] Command help